filecoin-project/lotus/documentation/en/api-v1-unstable-methods.md

 ```

 ### StateMinerPreCommitDepositForPower
-StateMinerInitialPledgeCollateral returns the precommit deposit for the specified miner's sector
+StateMinerPreCommitDepositForPower returns the precommit deposit for the specified miner's sector

 Perms: read